Rachel Notley: Speech from the Throne

-The government's first throne speech was read by newly appointed Lieutenant Governor Lois Mitchell on June 15, 2015.
+The government's first throne speech was read by Lieutenant Governor Lois Mitchell on June 15, 2015.
 The speech announced three bills intended to ban corporate and union donations to political parties and to increase taxes on large corporations and high income earners, ending the flat tax rate that had been in place since the premiership of Ralph Klein.
 Both of these proposals were promised as part of the Alberta NDP's election platform.
 That same day Notley also announced the creation of a seventeen-member all-party committee tasked to look into ways to improve government accountability in areas such as whistleblower protection, electioneering, and conflicts of interest.
 The government also reached out to the Opposition benches by having the committee be initiated through a joint motion with Wildrose Party leader Brian Jean, with Liberal leader David Swann also being tasked with helping conduct a review of provincial mental health policy along with NDP MLA Danielle Larivee.

 Aboriginal relations

 On June 22, 2015, Notley apologized to the Aboriginal community of Alberta for a long history of neglect by prior governments.
 In particular she apologized for the province not addressing the issue with decades of abuse at government- and church-operated residential schools.
 Notley pledged that her government would engage and improve living conditions of Alberta's Aboriginal community.

-Notley joined the chorus of Canadian premiers demanding a federal inquiry into the issue of missing and murdered Aboriginal women.
-The inquiry is intended to prevent abductions with early intervention and investigations of root issues affecting high-risk Aboriginal females.
 On December 8, 2015, Notley tweeted out her support of Prime Minister Justin Trudeau's announcement that a national inquiry into missing and murdered indigenous women and girls would be immediately launched.
 On December 15, 2015, Notley expressed her support for the recommendations outlined in the Truth and Reconciliation Committee's final report.

 The budget of 2017 included $100 million to upgrade the provincial and federal waterworks facilities that provide drinkable water for Albertan First Nations Communities.
-Thirteen communities have endured chronic boil water advisory conditions for two decades.

 In 2018, the Albertan government sold 150 hectares of land to the Fort McKay Métis for $1.6 million.
 The dealing was a precedent-setting event for the Métis community.